guigolab/ggsashimi/README.md

 ```
 git clone https://github.com/guigolab/ggsashimi.git
 ```

-To avoid dependecies issues, the script is also available through a docker image.
+To avoid dependencies issues, the script is also available through a docker image.

 ### Download docker image